Vilax/ScipionTomoTutorial_HIV/HIVtutorial.md

 # The dataset

 There are two dataset for this tutorial:
-- **Small dataset** ffor a quick and low resolution tutorial
+- **Small dataset**: Quick tutorial with a single tilt series (recommended), it obtains a low resolution map.
-- **Large dataset**, for a high resolution subtomogram averaging
+- **Large dataset**: Long tutorial with 5 tilt series, it obtains a high reoslution structure.

 Both datasets are subsets of the EMPIAR entry [EMPIAR-10164](https://www.ebi.ac.uk/empiar/EMPIAR-10164), see the reference [B. Turonova et.al 2020](https://doi.org/10.1126/science.abd5223)

 ## Small dataset tutorial

 It only contains a single tilt series.
 This workflow is ideal to be executed in a normal laptop with GPU.
-The data set can be downloaded using the next command
+The data set can be downloaded using the next command line

 > scipion3 testdata --download reliontomo_STA_HIV_smalldataset

-.
-Alternatively with the next link [https://scipion.cnb.csic.es/downloads/scipion/data/tests/reliontomo_STA_HIV_smalldataset/](https://scipion.cnb.csic.es/downloads/scipion/data/tests/reliontomo_STA_HIV_smalldataset/)
+Alternatively, the dataset can be found in the next link [https://scipion.cnb.csic.es/downloads/scipion/data/tests/reliontomo_STA_HIV_smalldataset/](https://scipion.cnb.csic.es/downloads/scipion/data/tests/reliontomo_STA_HIV_smalldataset/)

 ## Large dataset tutorial

-The link contains a small subsets of 5 tilt series (TS_01, TS_03, TS_43, TS_45, TS_54) from the EMPIAR entry [EMPIAR-10164](https://www.ebi.ac.uk/empiar/EMPIAR-10164).
+This tutorial makes use of 5 tilt series, with the next identifiers: TS_01, TS_03, TS_43, TS_45, TS_54.
+These tilt series are a subset of the EMPIAR entry [EMPIAR-10164](https://www.ebi.ac.uk/empiar/EMPIAR-10164).
 The tilt series and the mdoc files can be downloaded from [https://zenodo.org/records/11068319](https://zenodo.org/records/11068319).

 # Workflow of this tutorial

 The workflow of this tutorial can be summarized in the next figures.
+Use the this workflow to follow the different steps of the next sections

 ![workflowRec](figures/workflowRec.png)
 ![workflowSTA](figures/workflowSTA.png)